panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2022-02-09-PMC/2022-02-09-PMC_summary.md

 **1. Update on late WP8 milestone e-learning virtual facilities**

 Tobias is expecting to hear from Thomas.
-Jordi informed that this milestone has been reported as achieved because the e-learning platform was demonstrated on one of the RI.
+Jordi informed that this milestone has been reported as achieved because the e-learning platform was demonstrated as working for all facilities (several RIs of the same type may share a "virtual facility").
 Teodor mentioned that there will be additional activities in the upcoming months.

 **2. Periodic Report & Review update / news**